 When Can Parallax Be Too Much ?

-Here are a few examples of some websites that we find absolutely incredible from a creativity and design aspect – but would never create one or recommend them for a client.
+Here is an example of a website that I find absolutely incredible from a creativity and design aspect – but would never create one or recommend the style for a client.

 But What If I Really Like The Parallax Effect?